UpBeat Music and Arts

 Welcome to Chicago’s newest and most exciting Music Center for children!
 UpBeat Music provides children with a fun, interactive experience featuring quality music education in a safe and creative environment.
 UpBeat provides after-school music classes, activities, summer camp, and instruction with trustworthy supervision for children ages 7-17.

-In addition to providing top-notch musical instruction, we believe the benefits of learning an instrument reach far beyond music.
+In addition to providing top-notch musical instruction on guitar and piano, we believe the benefits of learning an instrument reach far beyond music.
 At UpBeat, it’s our goal to create an inspirational, supportive environment where students are challenged, excited, and feel part of the UpBeat community.

 40 billion songs are downloaded illegally every year, that’s some 90% of all music downloads.